watspeed/cloud-computing-security-essentials/lab4/lab4-guide2.md

      ![image](../images/lab4-24.png)

+### You have successfully completed the task

+To confirm your completion and receive credit for this task, go to the **Lab Validation** tab in the navigation bar at the top of this guide and click the **Validate** button for **VNet Exists & External Access Blocked**.
+If your task validation failed, read the validation information for more details, and try the steps in the task again.

 ## Learn more with self-paced training

 + [Optimize your cost with Azure Blob Storage](https://learn.microsoft.com/training/modules/optimize-your-cost-azure-blob-storage/).
 Learn how to optimize your cost with Azure Blob Storage.